deta/space-docs/src/pages/docs/en/introduction/personal-cloud.md

 1. When a developer has built an application, but wants nothing to do with building auth layer or managing any infrastructure.
 These applications are really cool demo apps, or even use something like local storage for data persistence, but they aren't reaching their full potential for end users.
 We think these apps find a happy channel to end users on a personal cloud.
 2. Where users really need to their own copy of an app for whatever reason.
-As it stands now, self hosting applications fills this niche, but it’s a niche: it requires a lot of time consuming expertise on the part of end users.
+As it stands now, self hosting applications fill this niche, but it’s a niche: it requires a lot of time consuming expertise on the part of end users.
 With the personal cloud, we think many of the benefits of self-hosting are made accessible, which loops back to benefit app developers’ distribution possibilities.

 ## Turn-key payments (planned for Space)